ibandim123/ibandim123/README.md

 ## Hi, I am Isaac Bandim!
 Developer and IT Analyst.
 <hr>
  <p>
-  Software Developer experienced with tools and languages more used.
+  Software Developer Generalist experienced with tools and languages more used.
 I am using my github for personal projects, tests implementation and experience coding and some times helping community.
  </p>
  <ul>
    <h4>Technologies, Tools and Languages</h4>